DabblerDoppler/ARM_pipelined_processor/doc/report.md

 2. **Register Fetch (RF)**
    The fetched instruction is decoded.
 Source register addresses are used to read from the register file.
 Immediate values are sign-extended if needed.
 Control signals are generated for the rest of the pipeline based on the instruction opcode and function bits.
 Branch logic for B.LT and B is determined.
+*Note: I have this labelled as "RF" rather than "ID" because when I started this project I was decoding instructions during the first pipeline cycle.
+I've since changed that - RF and ID are the same stage.*

 3. **Execute (EX)**
    The ALU performs the arithmetic or logical operation using operands from the RF stage.
 This stage handles CBZ target calculation as well.